NASA-Planetary-Science/sbpy/README.rst

 This package is under heavy development and currently provides only very limited functionality.
-A funding proposal to support the development of `sbpy` is currently pending.
+The full functionality is planned to be established by mid-2021. `sbpy` is supported by NASA PDART Grant No. XXX.

 Documentation
 -------------

-The official documentation is available `here`_.
+The official documentation is available at `docs`_.

 Contributing
 ------------

-If you are interested in contributing to `sbpy`, you can do that through testing existing code (somewhat easy) or by contributing Python code (somewhat hard).
-We appreciate every contribution and acknowledge them by adding you to the list of `sbpy` authors.
+If you are interested in contributing to `sbpy`, you can do that through testing existing code (somewhat easy), contributing Python code (somewhat hard), or simply by letting us know what you think.
+We are also interested in code donations: if you have code written in Python or a different programming language and you think this code might be useful to others, please create an issue report describing your donation.

 Testing
 ~~~~~~~

-We are looking for people to test our routines.
-In order to make this
+We are looking for volunteers to test `sbpy` functionality.
+In order
-task worthwhile for you, we only ask you to test routines that are
+to make this task worthwhile for you, we only ask you to test routines
-stable and which you can already use for your research.
-We will
+that are stable and which you can already use for your research.
+We
-indicate which functions are ready to be tested on this dedicated
+will indicate which functions are ready to be tested on this dedicated
 status page (TBD).
-Keep in mind that there might be issues, so feel free
+Keep in mind that there might be issues, so feel
-to compare the function results with your own results.
-If you find a
+free to compare the function results with your own results.
+If you
-problem, please issue an issue report on this github page.
+find a problem, please issue an issue report on this github page.

 Coding
 ~~~~~~